vdegenne/cherry-on-lit/README.md

 Pros:

 - It's easy to install
 - You don't need to write all the query functions.
+- Even if your dom changes (e.g. add a new element with an id) the element will be available because `$` scans the dom everytime it's used.

 Cons:

-- Everytime you request `$` it scan the dom, it may affect the performance of your code if your template is massive and you overuse it.
+- Everytime you request `$` it scans the dom, it may affect the performance of your code if your template is massive and you overuse it.
 - Your IDE will lose track of the typings because the `$` aggregator is naively querying the elements in the dom without any cast.
 For this reason I recommand using `typescript` and casting the elements as you request them:

 ```typescript